- GPS Coordinates

 To get to Fanore from Galway, Bus Eireann run up to 6 buses per day.
 So it’s easy to get the bus out to us, surf for a few hours and catch the evening bus back to Galway in the afternoon.

-Here’s the link to the bus number 350 timetable which services Fanore.
+Here’s the link to the Bus Eireann website where you can get times of the 350 bus which services Fanore.
 This bus can also bring you out to the Cliffs of Moher.
 To get to us from Ennis, Doolin, Lisdoonvarna or The Cliffs of Moher, the same bus as above (Number 350) will get you out to us.

 The number 423 Galway/Doolin and number 50 Galway/Tralee bus services Ballyvaughan.